artizzely/nping/README.md

 # nping
 NPing is a custom base tool that allows user to verify that particular IP address is alive and can requests.

 # Overview
-todo
+Like the standart ping, the NPing sending a small package of information in ECHO_REQUEST to a target computer, which then sends an ECHO_REPLY pachet via ICMP ([Internet Control Message Protocol](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol)).

 # Environment
 todo